-The main difference between the 3 types of partnerships relates to the liability of the partners, which we shall explain below.
+The main difference between the 3 types of partnerships concerns the liability of the partners, which we will dive into below.

-A general partnership is a business cooperation agreement whereby a number of general partners agree to share in all assets, profits, and financial and legal liabilities of the partnership.
-Its primary feature is that the general partners are equally responsible for the business and would all have unlimited liabilities for the debts of the General Partnership.
+A general partnership is a business cooperation agreement in which several general partners agree to share all the assets, profits, and financial and legal liabilities of the partnership.
+The primary feature of a general partnership is that each general partner is equally responsible for the business and each has unlimited liabilities for any debt incurred by the General Partnership.

 For a sample general agreement template, please click the links below:

-It is not uncommon for a partner to decline to enter into Partnership Agreement even in a win-win situation due to the potential unlimited liability.
-How can we mitigate that?
-One alternative is to opt for a Limited Partnership.
+It is not uncommon for a partner to decline to enter into a Partnership Agreement even in a win-win situation due to caution over potential unlimited liability.
+An alternative to a general partnership is a Limited Partnership.
 Please note that a Limited Partnership is different from an LLP (see below).

-A Limited Partnership may exist of Limited Partners (with limited liability) with at least one General Partner (with unlimited liability).
+A Limited Partnership consists of Limited Partners (with limited liability) with at least one General Partner (with unlimited liability).
 A Limited Partner will lose the benefit of limited liability if it becomes involved in the management of the Partnership.
-Other than these, it has similar features as a General Partnership.
+Other than this, it has similar features to a General Partnership.